Vietnam Itineraries: Suggestions by Local Experts

 How many days do you need in Vietnam?

 Can you travel longer?
 Absolutely!
-If your visa allows, and your desire for exploration remains unquenched, 30 days in Vietnam offers you a first-hand overview of the range of experiences the country can offer.
+If your visa allows, and your desire for exploration remains unquenched, 30 days in Vietnam offers you a comprehensive overview of the range of experiences the country can offer.
 Our suggested itineraries further down could help optimize your travel plan.

 Best places to add to your travel itinerary Vietnam